 We fund our day-to-day operations using interest earned and proceeds from the sales of our investments in U.S. government securities.
 The increase or decrease in the valuations of our portfolio companies does not impact our daily liquidity.
-At June 30, 2010, and December 31, 2009, we had no investments in money market mutual funds.
+At September 30, 2010, and December 31, 2009, we had no investments in money market mutual funds.
 We have no debt outstanding, and, therefore, are not subject to credit agency downgrades.

 As a venture capital company, it is critical that we have capital available to support our best companies until we have an opportunity for liquidity in our investments.
 As such, we will continue to maintain a substantial amount of liquid capital on our balance sheet and will not put the company in a position where we must raise capital through additional equity financings to continue operations.
 However, to complement our private portfolio investing, we seek to invest some of this capital in publicly traded companies and debt where we will have greater liquidity and more defined investment return timelines, respectively, than we currently have in our existing portfolio.
+In addition, in the future, we may from time to time opt to borrow money to make investments, specifically in debt securities that generate cash flow and have a known timeframe for return on investment.

-At June 30, 2010, and December 31, 2009, our total net primary liquidity was \$48,506,150 and \$57,642,233, respectively.
+At September 30, 2010, and December 31, 2009, our total net primary liquidity was \$44,150,472 and \$57,642,233, respectively.
 Our primary liquidity is comprised of our cash, U.S. government securities, receivables from unsettled trades, receivables from portfolio companies and interest receivables.
-The decrease in our primary liquidity from December 31, 2009, to June 30, 2010, is primarily owing to the use of funds for investments and payment of net operating expenses.
+The decrease in our primary liquidity from December 31, 2009, to September 30, 2010, is primarily owing to the use of funds for investments and payment of net operating expenses.

-At June 30, 2010, and December 31, 2009, our secondary liquidity was \$0 and \$226,395, respectively.
+At September 30, 2010, and December 31, 2009, our secondary liquidity was \$0 and \$226,395, respectively.
 Our secondary liquidity consists of our publicly traded securities.
 Although these companies are publicly traded, their stock may not trade at high volumes and prices can be volatile, which may restrict our ability to sell our positions at any given time.